 So what I’m doing is I’m monitoring you, and you’re monitoring me, and we’re realizing that everything that you do affects me, and everything I do affects you.
 So that’s the co-regulation.
 We want to have a smooth interaction rather than a racing interaction or boring interaction, and the only way that I can do that is by monitoring you, and you monitoring me.

+A huge thanks to Dr. Glovinsky for his wonderful insights and for taking the time to share them with us!
+Hear more from Dr. Glovinsky in his Facebook videos.
+Next month we will begin our Back-to-school series of posts starting off with a feature about Soaring Eagle Academy just outside of Chicago.
 If you found today’s post and/or podcast helpful and interesting, please Share it below on Facebook and/or Twitter.
 If you have any constructive comments or stories about your own related experiences, please Comment below.
 Thank you!

 Until next time… here’s to affecting autism through playful interactions!